 Like their essential oil counterparts, absolutes are highly aromatic liquids extracted from plants.
-Absolutes, however, are extracted in a complex manner that requires the use of chemical solvents that are later removed during the final stages of production.
+Absolutes, however, are not distilled in a still.
+Absolutes are extracted in a complex manner that requires the use of a chemical solvent to extract the precious aromatics from the plant material.
+The solvent is then later removed during the final stages of production.
 A trace amount of the solvent, however, can remain in the final aromatic absolute.

 Although the amount of remaining solvent is considered tiny in carefully extracted absolutes, steam distilled essential oils are preferred within the scope of holistic aromatherapy.

 Having said that, absolutes do hold their place within holistic aromatherapy and natural fragrancing applications.
 As with steam distilled essential oils, absolutes must be used with care, respect and knowledge.

 While essential oils can offer benefit when taken internally by those properly educated in the internal application of steam distilled essential oils, absolutes are avoided for internal use because of the trace solvent that they contain.

 Why is the Aromatic Oil of Some Botanicals Extracted by Solvent (Absolute) Instead of by Steam or Hydro Distillation (Essential Oil)?